 Fig. 37.
-Pale Lenzites (Lenzites betulina), a non-edible rungus common on trunks and stumps throughout the year.
+Pale Lenzites (Lenzites betulina), a non-edible tungus common on trunks and stumps throughout the year.
 The cap is whitish, corky, more or less densely hairy, and marked by concentric grooves; the stem is lacking and the gills are whitish, more or less branched and united.-From monograph on Minnesota Plant Diseases by E. M. Freeman.

 Fig. 38.
-Fly Agaric (Amanila muscaria), a very deadly mushroom.
-The cap is bright red or orange, becoming yellow or even whitish in age, roughened with many thick, white angular fragments of the volva; the stem is stout, white, scaly, bulbous, and hollow; volva forming several concentric scaly rings on the bulb; gills free or touching, white or yellowish.
-This is frequent in woodland, forest, or clearing from June to frost, and is deadly poisonous.-From monograph on Minnesota Mushrooms by Frederic E. Clements.
+Fly Agaric (Amanita muscaria), a very deadly mushroom.
+The cap is bright red or orange, becoming yellow or even whitish in age, roughened with many thick, white angular fragments of the volva; the stem is stout, white, scaly, bulbous, and hollow; volva forming several concentric scaly rings on the bulb; gills free or touching, white or yellowish.-From monograph on Minnesota Mushrooms by Frederic E. Clements.